 The German/British Collaboration for the Detection of Gravitational Waves (GEO) has built a detector of arm length 600m (GEO600) near Hannover in Germany, with the purposes of joining in a worldwide search for gravitational radiation from astronomical sources and of developing advanced interferometric and suspension technologies for later gravitational wave detectors.
 The design, construction and operation of the GEO600 system is being carried out by scientists and technologists at the University of Hannover, the University of Glasgow, and the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Hannover and Golm.
-The project is funded in Germany by the State Government of Niedersachsen, the Max Planck Gesellschaft (MPG), and the Bundesministerium Bildung und Forschung (BMBF) in Germany, and by the in the UK.
+Data acquisition and analysis are carried out by the Albert Einstein Institute (AEI), Cardiff University, the University of Glasgow and Birmingham University The project is funded in Germany by the State Government of Niedersachsen, the Max Planck Gesellschaft (MPG), and the Bundesministerium für Bildung und Forschung (BMBF) in Germany, and by the Science and Technologies Facilities Council (STFC) in the UK.

-The agreement LIGO-M040357-00-M (dated November 5, 2004) between LIGO and GEO states, All such agreements to share data with external projects will be made jointly by LIGO/LSC and GEO leadership, with the goal that, wherever it makes scientific sense, provisions for sharing data will treat data from LIGO and GEO equivalently.
+The agreement LIGO-M040357-00-M (dated November 5, 2004) between LIGO and GEO states, “All such agreements to share data with external projects will be made jointly by LIGO/LSC and GEO leadership, with the goal that, wherever it makes scientific sense, provisions for sharing data will treat data from LIGO and GEO equivalently.”
 Thus, this agreement applies equally to data from any of the three LIGO interferometers and to data from the GEO 600 interferometer.
 The signature of the GEO600 Principal Investigator for Data Analysis on this MOU is in accord with LIGO-M040357-00-M and constitutes their endorsement of this collaboration.

 By virtue of this agreement, the term LIGO as used in this MOU includes GEO as well.

-Scope of the agreement
+Scope of the agreement:

-3. This agreement governs cooperative scientific work between VIRGO and LIGO. he parties agree that all of the data analysis work that they do will be carried out under the framework of this agreementThe terms governing other forms of collaborative work are not exclusivemaymake agreements with other parties, as long as such agreements .
+3. This agreement governs cooperative scientific work between VIRGO and LIGO.
+The parties agree that all of the data analysis work that they do will be carried out under the framework of this agreement, however, each Collaboration retains the ownership of and control over its own data.
+Agreements involving gravitational wave data sharing with other parties will be initiated and carried out jointly with LIGO and VIRGO, in a spirit of teamwork.

+The terms governing other forms of collaborative work with non-gravitational wave data are not exclusive: VIRGO and LIGO may each make agreements with other parties, as long as such agreements respect analysis and publication agreements established in this MOU, and they do not involve sharing of data of the other Collaboration.

 4. The agreement described herein represents a scientific collaboration between independent projects, not a merger.
 Each project will maintain its own separate governance.
-Decisions on issues that bear on collaborative work will be made in discussion among the leadership of the projects, each representing their Collaborations’ position as determined according to their own governing structures.
+Decisions on issues that bear on all collaborative work will be made in discussion among the leadership of the projects, each representing their Collaborations’ position as determined according to their own governing structures.
+If Collaboration leaderships cannot come to agreement on issues that bear on collaborative work covered under the terms of this agreement, each Collaboration may use its own data for its own scientific purposes.
+Specific procedures for defining and resolving conflicts are detailed in Section 18.

 5. Goals for joint data analysis will be proposed by LSC/Virgo collaboration Joint Data Analysis Groups, will be discussed jointly by both Collaborations and will be approved by each Collaboration according to their own governing structures.
 The specific mechanisms for the coordination of the data analysis activities are described in an Attachment to this MOU.